tanmay-bhat/tanmay-bhat.github.io/content/posts/grafana-remote-db.md

 level=error msg="Failed to look up user based on cookie" error="user token not found"
 ```

 To keep it fair, I even observed the traffic flow to those pods using Linkerd.
-As you can see the requests are almost equally balanced between pods :
+As you can see, the requests are almost equally balanced between pods :

 ```yaml
 linkerd viz stat pod grafana-55d88bb8b9-445dk grafana-55d88bb8b9-mrnf9